-Note: The secondary hard disk drive is only available on some models.
+Note: The secondary hard disk drive is installed in the optical drive box and is only available on some models.

 To replace the secondary hard disk drive, do the following:

 - 1. Turn off the computer and disconnect all power cords from electrical outlets. - 2.
 Disconnect the secondary hard disk drive cable from the USB connector on the computer.